1936 Alabama Crimson Tide football team: Clemson

 For the second week in a row Alabama shutout their opponent, and this time it was the Clemson Tigers of the Southern Conference 32–0 in Tuscaloosa.
 The Crimson Tide took a 12–0 lead in the first quarter on touchdown runs of 15 yards by Gene Blackwell and of five-yards by Herman Caldwell.
 They would then score a touchdown in each of the three remaining quarters for the 32–0 margin.
 The touchdown runs were scored by Charlie Holm in the second on a three-yard run, by Young Boozer in the third on a 39-yard run and finally by Joe Kilgrow in the fourth on a five-yard run.
-The victory improved Alabama's all-time record against Clemson to 6–3.